metalama/.github/profile/README.md

 **Metalama is a Roslyn-based meta-programming framework for code generation, architecture validation, and aspect-oriented programming in C#.**

-[Metalama](https://metalama.net) lets you write cleaner, more maintainable .NET code by automating repetitive patterns at compile time using aspects, templates, and compile-time logic.
+It lets you write cleaner, more maintainable .NET code by automating repetitive patterns at compile time using aspects, templates, and compile-time logic.
 It integrates tightly with the Roslyn compiler, providing full control over how your code is built.

 ## Why Metalama?